sud0nick/msnger/README.md

 # msnger

-A MySQL / PHP / Arduino based messenger
+**A MySQL / PHP / Arduino based messenger

-Use the following query to create the messages table within your MySQL database.
+Use the following query to create the messages table within your MySQL database.**

-'''
 SET SQL_MODE="NO_AUTO_VALUE_ON_ZERO";

 -- Table structure for table `messages`